EU to cut power use, levy energy companies

 German Economy Minister Robert Habeck said that, while Berlin was open to the idea of a price cap on Russian gas "as a sanction", the broader application being called for was "treacherous".

-He insisted that "we need to bring down consumption" as a priority, and "we must not allow insufficient gas to reach Europe".
+He insisted that "we need to bring down consumption" as a priority, and "we must not allow too little gas to reach Europe".

 While the measures agreed Friday were steps in the right direction, the Bruegel think tank in Brussels had warned in an analysis they were "not sufficient".